matt-antone/Scorer/docs/screens/clients/player-client/main_interface_screen.md

-# Player Client Screen: Main Interface
+# Screen: Main Interface Screen

 ## 1. Purpose

-The Main Interface is the single, persistent screen for the player client.
-It provides a simple and direct way for a player to modify their own score and Command Points (CPs) from their personal device, which are then synchronized with the main Kivy application.
+The `MainInterfaceScreen` is the player client's primary interface during gameplay.
+It provides a player-specific view and control point, allowing players to modify their own scores and Command Points (CPs) from their personal device, while maintaining synchronization with the main Kivy application.

 ## 2. Behavior & Flow